morphologue/PrAutolabeller/README.md

 The paths may include globs (e.g. `*.js=FrontEnd`).
 Globs don't stop at directory boundaries so `app*.js` would match `/application/files/index.js`.

 Note that a leading slash is prepended to GitHub's idea of the path, so a file at the repo root can be referred to as `/file.txt`.

+If a PR does _not_ alter a certain path, but the path's label was added manually, the lambda will remove the incorrect label.

+For drafts, all path-based labels will be removed, always.

+### Constant labels
+If the `CONST_STRATEGY` variable is present in the environment, the lambda will either add (=`true`) or remove (=`false`) the labels specified therein:

+        Label1=true,Label2=false

+For drafts, all specified labels will be removed irrespective of `true` or `false`.

+### Disambiguation
+If a label should be both added and removed via different strategies (or by its repeated configuration for the one strategy), then the label will be
+_added_ rather than removed.

 ## Building and running the code locally